diegomendezp/Ironhack-lectures-v3/content/module1/Week 1/Day 5/Object Oriented Javascript 1 and 2.md

-- Are a syntactic sugar, that gives us a cleaner syntax for creating objects with prototypes.
+- Is a syntactic sugar, that gives us a cleaner syntax for creating objects with prototypes.

-- ES6 classes are ‘Special functions’ used to create object instances.
+- ES6 classes are ‘Special functions’ used to create objects ( aka instances).

 - ES6 classes are not hoisted.
 Ensure to defined the constructor before calling it.